Neuromorphic Wireless Split Computing with Resonate-and-Fire Neurons: Simulation Results

 \subsection{Training}

 We adopt the initialization strategy from \cite{yin2021accurate} for LIF-based SNNs, and follow the procedure outlined in \cite{higuchi2024balanced} for RF-based SNNs.
 For the SHD dataset, the network is trained for 20 epochs with a batch size of 32.
 For the ITS dataset, we train the network for 20 epochs using a batch size of 128.
+For each dataset, we use the same SNN architecture across all neuron types.
+Only the neuron model is varied, while the network topology, number of layers, and training procedure remain unchanged.

+All neuron models are trained under the same initialization and training protocol to ensure a fair comparison, and we do not use a separate validation set, since our focus is on controlled comparisons rather than hyperparameter optimization.
+The learning rate follows a cosine annealing schedule starting from 0.075 and decaying to 0.
+Training is performed with backpropagation through time using surrogate gradients as described in \cite{higuchi2024balanced}, where the complex-valued BRF dynamics are implemented by separating real and imaginary components so that gradients are propagated through real-valued variables.

-We apply the regularization term defined in \eqref{eq:regularizer} with sparsity coefficient $\alpha$ tuned over a range from $1 \times 10^{-5}$ to $5 \times 10^{-3}$ depending on the neuron model for the SHD dataset, with smaller values generally required for ALIF and larger values suitable for BRF.
-For the ITS dataset, we tune the sparsity coefficient $\alpha$ over a range from $1 \times 10^{-5}$ to $9 \times 10^{-5}$ for all neuron models.
+We apply the regularization term defined in \eqref{eq:regularizer} with sparsity coefficient $\alpha$ varying over a range from $1 \times 10^{-5}$ to $5 \times 10^{-3}$.
+For the ITS dataset, we vary the sparsity coefficient $\alpha$ over a range from $1 \times 10^{-5}$ to $9 \times 10^{-5}$ for all neuron models.
+These ranges were identified through an initial coarse search.